TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 7/1 Corinthians 7.16.md

 ---

-For how knowest thou, O wife, whether thou shalt save thy husband?
-Or how knowest thou, O husband, whether thou shalt save thy wife?
+For how do you know, wife, whether you will save your husband?
+Or how do you know, husband, whether you will save your wife?